Back in Business

-This is currently the collecting area for the spring 2007 season.
+This is the current collecting area for the spring 2007 season.
 It's a fairly large area that starts at the ramp to the left, which leads to a bridge.
+It extends to approximately 4 or 5 ridges past the bridge.
+The collecting area may expand as the pit widens.

 Our first fossil trip of the year started off with a bang.
 We went to Antarctica in search of various undescribed dinosaur